 Specify the host name and port number of the server instance that is to be the primary.
-From MySQL Shell 8.0.29, you can use the runningTransactionsTimeout option to specify a timeout between 0 and 3600 seconds for transactions that are running when you use the function, which also stops new incoming transactions.
+You can use the runningTransactionsTimeout option to specify a timeout between 0 and 3600 seconds for transactions that are running when you use the function, which also stops new incoming transactions.
 There is no default setting for the timeout, so if you do not set it, there is no upper limit to the wait time for the operation, and new transactions can start during that time.